Shopify/shopify-app-template-remix/README.md

-# Shopify App Template - Remix
+# Shopify App Template - Remix Vite

 This is a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) using the [Remix](https://remix.run) framework.

+Theme extensions are built with Vite, React, and Tailwind boilerplate from the [theme-app-extension-react](https://github.com/iskurbanov/theme-app-extension-react) template.

 <!-- TODO: Uncomment this after we've started using the template in the CLI -->
 <!-- Rather than cloning this repo, you can use your preferred package manager and the Shopify CLI with [these steps](#installing-the-template). -->